Page content

 Eligibility

-Open to registered Undergraduate and Postgraduate students (not suitable for final years).
+Open to registered Undergraduate or Postgraduate students (part –time or full-time).
+Not suitable for final year students.

 Programme Cost

-Turing funding (opens in new window) is available for eligible students to assist towards the project cost.
+Funding is available for eligible students to assist towards the above project cost.
+Students from a *Widening Access and Participation Background will receive a higher rate of funding.

 or